-The risk of renal dysfunction associated with IVIG is perceived to happen mostly due to the stabilizer utilized.
+The risk of renal dysfunction associated with IVIG occurs mostly due to the stabilizer utilized.

-Renal dysfunction related to IVIGs stabilized with sucrose including acute renal failure, osmotic nephrosis, and renal insufficiency, is well established.
-However, reports of renal dysfunction with sucrose-free IVIGs are relatively rare.
+Renal dysfunction related to IVIGs stabilized with sucrose include acute renal failure, osmotic nephrosis, and renal insufficiency.
+Reports of renal dysfunction with sucrose-free IVIGs are relatively rare.

-Patients with preexisting conditions or those at increased risk for developing renal insufficiencies such as pre-existing renal insufficiency, diabetes mellitus, elderly (>65 years old), volume depletion (dehydration or hypervolemia), sepsis, paraproteinemia or patients receiving known nephrotoxic drugs.
+- Patients at an increased risk for developing renal insufficiencies.
+This includes patients with pre-existing renal insufficiency, diabetes mellitus, advanced age (>65 years old), volume depletion (dehydration or hypervolemia), sepsis, or paraproteinemia.
+Patients receiving known nephrotoxic drugs are also at risk.

 Since Gammaplex 10% is stabilized with glycine and Gammaplex 5% is stabilized with sorbitol, both products are less prone to cause renal dysfunction or acute renal failure.

-Initially, hydrate patients well to ensure that patients aren’t hypovolemic before gammaplex infusion.
+Patients should be hydrated well to ensure that they aren’t hypovolemic before a Gammaplex infusion.

-Administering gammaplex infusion at the minimum infusion rate practicable should be applied for patients at risk of developing renal dysfunction.
+A Gammaplex infusion at the minimum infusion rate practicable should be administered for patients at risk of developing renal dysfunction.

-Also, patients at risk of developing renal dysfunction should be assessed periodically for their renal function.
-Any deterioration in renal function justify discontinuing gammaplex infusion
+In addition, patients at risk of developing renal dysfunction should be assessed periodically for their renal function.
+Gammaplex infusions should be discontinued if there is any deterioration in renal function.

 Thrombotic Adverse Reactions